Medically reviewed by Judith Stewart, BPharm. Last updated on Nov 17, 2020.

 What is Inqovi?

-Inqovi is a prescription medicine used to treat adults with myelodysplastic syndromes (MDS), including chronic myelomonocytic leukemia (CMML).
-Your healthcare provider will determine if Inqovi can treat your type of MDS.
+Inqovi is a prescription medicine that is used to treat treat adults with myelodysplastic syndromes (MDS, including chronic myelomonocytic leukemia (CMML).
+Myelodysplastic syndromes are types of blood or bone marrow disorders.

-It is not known if this medicine is safe or effective in children.
+It is not known if Inqovi is safe or effective in children..

 How should I take Inqovi?

-- Take Inqovi one time a day at about the same time each day.
+Take Inqovi at the same time each day.

-- Take Inqovi on an empty stomach.
-Do not eat for at least 2 hours before and 2 hours after taking each dose.
+Do not eat for at least 2 hours before or after taking this medicine.